lopezdp/lopezdp/README.md

 ## &#x270d; Blog & Writing

-Apart from coding, I also maintain a blog - you can find my articles on my website at the [Revolt Blog](https://davidplopez.com/software-revolt).
+Aside from building web and mobile applications, I also maintain a blog, and you can find my articles on my portfolio at the [Revolt Blog](https://davidplopez.com/software-revolt).

 <!--as well as on [Medium](https://medium.com/) and [DEV.to](https://dev.to/).-->